RobertasTupikas/Pursue/README.md

 **Practical:**
 A smaller `differential_prior` (e.g., 0.1–0.5) heavily penalizes large coefficients, resulting in smoother but more conservative outputs; useful for small or noisy datasets where overfitting is a risk.
 Larger values (e.g., 5–10) loosen that constraint, allowing stronger log-fold changes to emerge—useful when you expect strong biological signals or have many samples.
-The Songbird reference implementation uses a comparable scale, typically with σ = 1 as a balanced default.

 **Guideline:**
 - Start with 1.